NLnetLabs/routinator/source/installation-notes.rst

 By default Routinator uses the TLS library `Rustls
 <https://github.com/ctz/rustls>`_, which in most cases is fine.
 However, if
-needed you can instead use your system native TLS implementation with Routinator.
+needed you can instead use the native TLS implementation of your system with Routinator.

 .. tabs::